dkm1978/windows_x86_sdl/README.md

 with this option the compiled program will be compressed using UPX.<br>

-The examplex directory contains the example program.
+The examplex directory contains the example program.<br>
+To change the icon of the compiled program you need to add the dafault.ico file to the main project directory.